quii/learn-go-with-tests/mocking.md

 What do I mean by iterative?
 We make sure we take the smallest steps we can to have _useful software_.

-We dont want to spend a long time with code that will theoretically work after some hacking because that's often how developers fall down rabit holes. **It's an important skill to be able to slice up requirements as small as you can so you can have _working software_.**
+We dont want to spend a long time with code that will theoretically work after some hacking because that's often how developers fall down rabbit holes. **It's an important skill to be able to slice up requirements as small as you can so you can have _working software_.**

 Here's how we can divide our work up and iterate on it: